 KMVT Broadcasts Live!

-KMVT 15 “Mountain View Community Television" is inviting YOU to "SPEAK OUT" on TELEVISION at their booth during the festival!
+KMVT 15 “Mountain View Community Television” invites YOU to "SPEAK OUT" on TELEVISION at their booth during the festival!
 Drop by any time on Saturday or Sunday between 10am and 5pm to speak out, ON CAMERA, on ANY topic of your choice for 1-2 minutes.
-In addition to broadcasting your comments on KMVT 15, you will also receive a FREE customized DVD of your recorded commentary!
-In addition to SPEAK OUT, KMVT 15 will be airing LIVE interviews on Sunday with local KMVT Community Producers of several popular shows, as well as Board members, community members and KMVT’s Executive Director.
-Stop by the booth to see live television in action!
+Your comments will be broadcast on KMVT Channel 15, in Mountain View, Los Altos, Cupertino, and Sunnyvale and you will receive a link to the video to view online.
+In addition to SPEAK OUT, KMVT15 will be airing LIVE interviews on Sunday with local community partners, City Council members, and non profit representatives, as well as show producers and KMVT’s Executive Director.
+Stop by the booth to see live television in action and just say hello!
 The broadcast booth will be located at Church and Castro Streets, in front of Wells Fargo.

-Valley Transportation Authority (VTA) will be running its normal weekend schedule with Bus and Light Rail service to Downtown Mountain View.
-Ride VTA Light Rail (exit at the Mountain View Transit Center) or VTA Bus Lines 22, 32, 35, and 522 to the Festival.
-Please note Bus Lines 32 and 522 do not operate on Sundays.
-For your free trip plan, call (408) 321-2300, or visit http://www.vta.org.
+Valley Transportation Authority (VTA) will be running its regular weekend schedule with Bus and Light Rail service to Downtown Mountain View.
+Ride VTA Light Rail (exit at the Mountain View Transit Center) or VTA Bus Lines 22, 32, 35, 81 and 522 to the Festival.
+Please note Bus Line 32 does not operate on Sundays.
+For your free trip plan, call (408) 321-2300, or visit www.vta.org.